individual-ism/UA_Sanctions_API/readme.md

 ## Notes
 - All testing of the API for access - both prior to and following deployment - was conducted utilizing Firefox.
-- All testing of the CRUD functionality was conducted utilizing Postman.

 ## Potential Amendments & Implementations
 1. Create a search bar at the base root to search for records based on partial elements of given fields.